Philosophy (PHIL) 152

 - Identify errors, omissions, and faulty reasoning, both in reading materials and in your own work.

 - Examine and formulate your own thinking processes more effectively.

 Your final mark for Philosophy 152: Basics in Critical Thinking, Reading, and Writing is based on your grades in five written assignments, as well as two activities and two skills modules.To receive credit for PHIL 152, you must complete all assignments and achieve a composite course grade of at least D (50 percent).
 The weighting of the composite grade is as follows:

 |Study Plan and Introductory Forum||2%|

 |MLA Documentation Skills Module||2%|

 To learn more about assignments and examinations, please refer to Athabasca University's online Calendar.

 Flachmann, Kim, Michael Flachmann, Alexandra MacLennan, and Jamie Zeppa.
-Reader’s Choice.
-6th ed.
-Toronto: Pearson Canada, 2010.
+Reader’s Choice: Essays for Thinking, Reading, and Writing.
+7th Canadian ed.
+Toronto: Pearson, 2013.

 Athabasca University reserves the right to amend course outlines occasionally and without notice.
 Courses offered by other delivery methods may vary from their individualized-study counterparts.